 The OECD Business Loan/Grant program achieves the National Objective by providing jobs and economic opportunities for persons from LMI families.
 The program provides funds to eligible clients to assist qualifying businesses undertake activities that result in the creation of job opportunities for persons from LMI families.
+Of the new jobs that are required to be created 51% shall be from LMI families.
 The primary role is to stimulate and support private investment in our community.
 Funding decisions are based, in part, on the following: severity of need; public benefit; program feasibility; sustainability of activity outcomes; reasonableness of costs; extent to which the activity compliments other local, state, or federal programs; and public support for community driven program.
 The program is not the sole source of funding and rarely the largest investor.
 The program is designed to provide "gap" financing for activities and initiatives that meet our investment requirements.